grpc/grpc-java/examples/src/main/java/io/grpc/examples/manualflowcontrol/README.md

 =====================
 Flow control is relevant for streaming RPC calls.

-By default, gRPC will handle
-dealing with flow control.
+By default, gRPC will handle dealing with flow control.
 However, for specific use cases, you may wish to take explicit control.

-The default, if you do not disable auto requests is for the gRPC framework to automatically request 1 message at startup and after each onNext call, request 1 more.
+The default, if you do not disable auto requests, is for the gRPC framework to automatically request 1 message at startup and after each onNext call, request 1 more.
 With manual flow control, you explicitly do the request.
 Note that acknowledgements (which is what lets the server know that the receiver can